fbpx

 • Date of sale: Focus on homes sold within the last three to six months, as older data may not reflect current market conditions.

-• Unique features: Note any unique features or upgrades in the comparable homes, such as a swimming pool, finished basement, or energy-efficient improvements.
+• Unique features: Note any unique features or upgrades in the comparable homes, such as a swimming pool, a finished basement, or energy-efficient improvements.
 These features can impact the sale price.

-Consult an Appraiser
+3. Hire an Appraiser

 A professional appraiser can give you a more accurate evaluation of your home’s value.
 According to the Appraisal Institute, they consider factors like location, condition, and any unique features your property may have.